jamset/process-load-manager/README.md

 - You can choose size of MemFree and CPU usage limit, and it will balance processes number in this limits

-Note: For correct tasks execution is needed module that will handle tasks, that were not complete correctly because of force termination.
+Note: For correct tasks execution is needed module that will handle tasks, which were not complete correctly because of force termination.

 ##Schema